IHCantabria/datahub.client/README.md

-# Datahub-py
+# Datahub.client

-Datahub-py is a python library for work with [datahub] (https://datahub.ihcantabria.com)
+datahub.client is a python library for work with [datahub] (https://datahub.ihcantabria.com)